JaykeBird/ssui/README.md

 button, or you can access it via `Build > Configuration Manager...` and set the active configuration there).

 ## License

 This library is released under the [MIT License](License.md).

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FJaykeBird%2Fssui.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FJaykeBird%2Fssui?ref=badge_large)

 ## Credits/Usage

-For credits/attribution for when you use the library, please use one of the versions below (the first one is preferred):
+For credits/attribution for when you use the library, please use one of the credit blocks below:

 > Developed/compiled by Jayke R. Huempfner (JaykeBird)
 >